Economy of the Gaza Strip: 2000s: Israel disengages

 The Gaza economy has become increasingly reliant on external aid, which has not only failed to reduce this dependency but has often exacerbated it.
 Aid programs are frequently designed to align with Israeli security standards, which inadvertently legitimizes the economic restrictions imposed on Palestinians.
 This has led to a situation where, despite substantial investments in infrastructure and institutional development since the Oslo Accords, the economic landscape remains fragile and underdeveloped.

+Before the Gaza war there were around 88,000 registered automobiles in the Gaza Strip.
+By late 2025, it was estimated that 25,000–33,000 had been destroyed.

 The focus of many donor agencies and NGOs has shifted towards short-term relief efforts rather than sustainable development initiatives.
 This approach is often a response to the deteriorating security situation, which creates urgent humanitarian needs.
 However, these short-term programs have not translated into meaningful progress in economic or social development.
 The ease of implementing relief programs, due to fewer security restrictions, has further entrenched this cycle of dependency.

 The European Union paid €420 million in aid to the Palestinian territories in 2001.
 This was in addition to contributions by individual member states.
 This included €55 million from Germany, €67 million from France, and £63.6 million (about €76 million) from Great Britain in 2007 alone.
-Donation levels have since increased, with the United States and the European Union giving $7.7 billion in 2008-2010.
+Donation levels have since increased, with the United States and the European Union giving $7.7 billion in 2008–2010.

 In September 2000, 24,000 Palestinians crossed out of Gaza daily to work in Israel.
 Many Gazans worked in the Israeli service industry while the border was open, but in the wake of Israel's 2005 disengagement plan, Gazans could no longer do so.
 According to OXFAM, Gaza suffered from serious shortages in housing, educational facilities, health facilities, infrastructure, and an inadequate sewage system, contributing to serious hygiene and public health problems.

-After Israel’s disengagement, there was increased freedom of movement within Gaza due to Israel’s removal of its settlements.
+After Israel's disengagement, there was increased freedom of movement within Gaza due to Israel's removal of its settlements.
 Smugglers, militant groups, and entrepreneurs dug tunnels into Egypt, creating a booming "tunnel economy".
 Israel's disengagement also resulted in loss of the settlement factories, workshops, and greenhouses where Gazans were employed.